aphelps099/CA-SBDC/wp-content/plugins/hurrytimer-pro/README.txt

  == Upgrade Notice ==

-= 2.10.0 =
+  = 2.14.0 =

-This update is advised if you're using WooCommerce 7.5 or newer, and using the "Expire coupon" action.
+  This update is advised if you're using the version 2.13.0